 Why is a circular economy for electronics important?

 Electronics have transformed the way we live and work.
-Today’s global consumer electronics market is worth an estimated US$1 trillion, and is projected to continue growing.
+Today’s global consumer electronics market is worth an estimated US$1 trillion, and it is projected to continue growing.
+If current production and consumption modes continue in the same way, our use of natural resources will increase, and greenhouse gas emissions will continue to rise in the value chain.

 What could circularity for the electronics industry look like?

 In a circular economy for electronics

-New products use more recycled and recyclable contentMaking electronic products from recycled materials, and ensuring they are designed to be recycled again at the end of their life, will reduce demand for natural resources and prevent pollution.
+New products use more recycled and recyclable contentMaking electronic products from recycled materials, and ensuring they are designed to be recycled again at the end of their life.
+Hazardous substances are also phased out.

 Where is action most needed for a transition to a circular economy for electronics?

 Companies, governments, civil society organizations all have a role to play in creating a circular economy for the electronics industry.
 These ten calls-to-action can help us accelerate the transition, and make it as impactful as possible.